dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 <ol>
 <li markdown="1">
 In Dart Editor,
-click on the wee arrow to the right of the run button
+click the wee arrow to the right of the run button
 ![Dart Editor's run button](images/run.png).
 A menu appears: